linked-db/linked-ql/site/guides/edge.md

 ### `event.waitUntil`

-This is for backends that support extending the lifecycle of a request beyond the initial response.
+(**optional**) This is for backends that support extending the lifecycle of a request beyond the initial response.

 The expected contract is: